THE GREAT OUTDOORS

 Your background can be anything, try a floor, table, some fabric, a sheet of paper or wallpaper.
 You probably don’t want anything with too much pattern and it needs to be large enough to accommodate your objects.
 That said you should never be afraid to try things out.

 Now the fun part!
-I usually have an object or theme in mind to start with and then I collect things from all over my home or the local woods as was the case above.
-There are no rules so feel free to experiment, I find the best photographs sometimes come from happy accidents.
+I usually have an object or theme in mind to start with and then I collect things from all over my home.
+There are no rules so feel free to experiment, I find the best photographs come from happy accidents.

 When you have a collection of things start placing them on the background.
 You can keep your styling minimal and inside the viewfinder or completely fill the space.
 Experiment with colours and textures and keep moving things until you’re happy with the composition.
 I use blu-tack on anything that needs holding in place and I’ll admit to making a huge mess as I create!